 - Protecting tenants from displacement and preventing homelessness

 One of the key features of BAHFA is its ability to raise significant new funding for the “3 Ps” through a regional revenue ballot measure.

 ABAG Housing Committee

-A new Housing Committee will supplement ABAG’s housing planning work, strengthen its leadership role on Bay Area housing issues and advise the Executive Board on a variety of housing programs and policies, including those to reduce homelessness.
-The ABAG Housing Committee will work closely with MTC and BAHFA as a part of the expanded regional housing portfolio.
+The Housing Committee supplements ABAG’s housing planning work, strengthen its leadership role on Bay Area housing issues and advise the Executive Board on a variety of housing programs and policies, including those to reduce homelessness.
+The ABAG Housing Committee works closely with MTC and BAHFA as a part of the expanded regional housing portfolio.

 BAHFA Staff Contact